gotankersley/sloi/_posts/2025-11-01-entropic-transforms.md

 ## How - (Advanced Counting)
 The following an overview of how it works that is stated in a way to try to put it into the combinatorial language of ranking and unranking.

 Given a message and a certain sized alphabet, we can consider it an (often large) number in a base the size of the alphabet.
 We are, of course, accustomed to doing this all the time with the digits in the base-10 place value system.
 (In fact, we consider the place-value representation so synonymous, we think of it as the number itself).
-However, in combinatorial language, this base conversion is equivalent to ranking or counting, like in all the possible ways to arrange the symbols of the alphabet, that given message is the 10 gazillionth, or whatever way to arrange it.
+However, in combinatorial language, this base conversion is equivalent to ranking or counting - think of it like in ALL the possible ways to arrange the symbols of the alphabet, that given message is the 10 gazillionth, or whatever way to arrange it.
 For example, the number 123 in base-10 is obviously the 123rd way to arrange an alphabet of 10 symbols.

 Now, once we have our message rank, this is where the bijection comes from, we can then equate it with the corresponding rank of all sequences sorted in entropic order, and UNRANK it to get that specific sequence.
 In the example with 123, to do the entropic transform, we would find the 123rd sequence of all the sequences that are arranged in entropic order and that had an equal sized alphabet.
 And, that's pretty much all there is to it.
 <br>